Phanera vahlii

 The roasted seeds of this woody climber are edible.

-Phanera species have 2–3 fertile stamens.
+The flowers are 2–3 cm diameter, white, fading to yellow with age, and have three fertile stamens and seven staminodes.
+The fruit is a pod 20–30 cm long.

 Distribution

-Phanera vahlii is found from Sikkim and Nepal across India and Himachal Pradesh and Punjab, Pakistan.
+Phanera vahlii is found in the Himalaya from Sikkim and Nepal across India and Himachal Pradesh and Punjab, Pakistan and south to the Mumbai and Chennai areas; it grows at altitudes up to 1500 m altitude.